aashutoshPanda/News-Aggregator-API/README.md

 # News-Aggregator-API

-NOTE: Uptional extension of the API is WIP and will be available by EOD 29-04-2023
+NOTE: Optional extension of the API is WIP and will be available by EOD 29-04-2023

 RESTful API that allows users to fetch news articles from multiple sources based on their preferences.